 Estimated reading time: 6,5 minutes

 Disclaimer; I am not a mathematician, I am not a philosopher.
 As my philosopher friend quite accurately said to me after reading this blog; “you just ignored 80 years of philosophy of science”, I am aware of this.
-Nevertheless, I just like to think for myself to structure, and understand my mind I wrote this blog about how “everything is”.
+Nevertheless, I just like to think about things and write them down to structure, and understand my mind when I wrote this blog about how “everything is”.
 I am very much open for any feedback from every perspective to increase my knowledge about this topic, so please respond with any comments, feedback, or useful links.
 I hope you enjoy it.

 Is math relative?